 On the other hand, 401(k)s may offer benefits that IRAs do not, such as institutional pricing on investment products, greater legal protection under ERISA, and the ability to take loans.

 Discuss your situation with a tax and financial professional to help you make a fully informed decision.

 If you have children who are currently in—or are close to starting—college, and who are applying for financial aid, a Roth conversion may have an impact.
 Because the amount converted is treated as income, it's included in the needs test on the Free Application for Federal Student Aid (FAFSA) and can potentially raise a parent's expected financial contribution (EFC) and reduce aid.
 If you request it, some universities may adjust their calculation to account for Roth conversion income in their private financial aid formulas, but federal aid formulas do not.
 So if you're seeking financial aid, especially federal, it may make sense to wait to convert until your children are out of college.

 7. How you would pay for the conversion

-In both cases, Elaine uses $25,000 to pay the tax liability on the conversion, but if she uses assets from her brokerage account she could wind up with nearly $1,500 more after five years.
-That's because returns on assets in the brokerage account are reduced by taxes (for example, taxes on dividend and interest distributions), while returns on assets in her converted IRA are not—they earn the pretax rate of return.
-So, using the brokerage account to pay for conversion results in all her remaining assets earning the higher, pretax rate of return, but using proceeds from the IRA means that some of her remaining assets earn the lower, post-tax rate of return.
+If Elaine uses money from her brokerage account to pay taxes on the conversion, she could wind up with nearly $1,500 more in her total assets after 5 years.
+That's because returns on money in the brokerage account are reduced by taxes (for example, taxes on dividend and interest distributions), while returns on money in her Roth IRA are not—they earn a pretax rate of return.
+So, using the brokerage account to pay for the taxes due from the conversion means her remaining assets in the Roth IRA earn the higher, pretax rate of return.
+Using conversion proceeds to pay the taxes means that less of her total assets earn the higher, pretax rate of return.